wkrzywiec/wkrzywiec.github.io/content/posts/054_vector-db/index.md

 Looks amazing 🤩!
 As you can see even with small amount of work and with out really using any LLM we can "intelligently" query our data to find best matches!
 Awesome!

-It returns not only the list of matched recipes but also rationale of each recipe.
-There is also a text summary for the entire prompt with actions that user may want to do next to get better results.
+It returns not only the list of matched recipes but also the rationale for each recipe.
+There is also a text summary for the entire prompt with actions that the user may want to do next to get better results.

 ## Going deeper

 That's pretty much it.
-With only few lines of code we have built a RAG system!
-It is very simple but it may already make an impact.
+With only a few lines of code, we have built a RAG system!
+It is very simple, but it may already make an impact.
 So what's next?
-How we could make it even better?
-Oh there are a lot of things that may be done better.
+How could we make it even better?
+Oh, there are a lot of things that may be done better.

-For instance before providing the user prompt to the recipe semantic search service, we could first ask another AI agent to analyze the user input an produce a better prompt that would be embeded and then used to search for a proper recipes.
-With this technique we could get even more precise results which are focusing on finding the most fitting but also nutritious meals possible from the cookbook.
+For instance, before providing the user prompt to the recipe semantic search service, we could first ask another AI agent to analyze the user input and produce a better prompt that would be embedded and then used to search for proper recipes.
+With this technique, we could get even more precise results, focusing on finding the most fitting but also nutritious meals possible from the cookbook.

-This is only one of the many improvements that could be added to the RAG system to make it more precise, faster or cheaper.
-Before the suming up this blog post I want to briefly describe 2 more things that can be done with a system that we have so far.
+This is only one of the many improvements that could be added to the RAG system to make it more precise, faster, or cheaper.
+Before summing up this blog post, I want to briefly describe two more things that can be done with the system that we have so far.

 ### Indexing vectors

 The knowledge base for this project is relatively small.
-Finding the most similar vectors across thousands of vectors is relatively quick operation.
-But what if we would have billions or even trillions of vectors?
-Definitely the retrieval process could get significaly longer.
+Finding the most similar vectors across thousands of vectors is a relatively quick operation.
+But what if we had billions or even trillions of vectors?
+Definitely, the retrieval process could get significantly longer.

-One way of coping with that is to create indexes with *pgvector* that would cluster similar vectors into smaller number of groups of vectors.
-With indexes we do not search for vectors with a shortest distance but for group of vectors.
-This way we loose a little bit the precision of finding the exact vector but in return we gain a faster retrieval.
+One way of coping with that is to create indexes with *pgvector* that would cluster similar vectors into a smaller number of groups of vectors.
+With indexes, we do not search for vectors with the shortest distance but for groups of vectors.
+This way, we lose a little bit of the precision of finding the exact vector, but in return, we gain faster retrieval.

-The *pgvector* extensions supports 2 algorithms of creating such index - **HNSW** (Hierarchical Navigable Small World) & **IVFFlat** (Inverted File Flat).
-I won't be going deep into any of them but you can check these great articles on[ the first](https://www.crunchydata.com/blog/hnsw-indexes-with-postgres-and-pgvector) and [the second](https://www.tigerdata.com/blog/nearest-neighbor-indexes-what-are-ivfflat-indexes-in-pgvector-and-how-do-they-work) algorithm respectively.
+The *pgvector* extension supports two algorithms for creating such indexes - **HNSW** (Hierarchical Navigable Small World) & **IVFFlat** (Inverted File Flat).
+I won't be going deep into either of them, but you can check these great articles on [the first](https://www.crunchydata.com/blog/hnsw-indexes-with-postgres-and-pgvector) and [the second](https://www.tigerdata.com/blog/nearest-neighbor-indexes-what-are-ivfflat-indexes-in-pgvector-and-how-do-they-work) algorithm respectively.

 ### Different ways for document embedding process

-In the hands-on section of this article I've described how I write the Python script that takes care of creating embeddings.
-I've decided to go with a Python script and usage of batch API of the OpenAI because for my case it is the one-time job.
-I don't modify my cookbook too often so the entire procedure could be done only once and never repeated.
-However this is not the case in every system.
-Data in some systems changes quite often and if a new data should be embedded than other approaches should be taken.
+In the hands-on section of this article, I've described how I wrote the Python script that takes care of creating embeddings.
+I've decided to go with a Python script and use the batch API of OpenAI because, for my case, it is a one-time job.
+I don't modify my cookbook too often, so the entire procedure could be done only once and never repeated.
+However, this is not the case in every system.
+Data in some systems changes quite often, and if new data should be embedded, then other approaches should be taken.

-One of them could be to run similar script periodically on a monthly, weekly or daily basis.
-Script would either wipe down all exisintg vectors and replace them with new ones or only updates and adds those that have changed or were added.
-This of course require further development of a script and a good monitoring of it since it becomes the crucial part of a data pipeline for the entire system.
+One of them could be to run a similar script periodically on a monthly, weekly, or daily basis.
+The script would either wipe down all existing vectors and replace them with new ones or only update and add those that have changed or were added.
+This, of course, requires further development of a script and good monitoring of it since it becomes a crucial part of the data pipeline for the entire system.

-If periodical processing is not enough and we would like have those vectors stored in the moment of storing the corresponding data then another approach should be taken.
-Instead of the script the logic of creating the embedding should be baked into the application logic itself.
-When the data is updated/inserted into the database an application should also create a vector and store it.
-This approach certainly has advantages like the data could be serched semantically right away but the caveat is that since we're introducing the external dependcy (embedding model) it may slow down the modifcation operation or even prevent them from happening.
-There are of course work arounds for those problems but with a cost of higher complexity of the entire system and slowing down the process of embedding.
-As always each solution has its own tradeoffs.
+If periodic processing is not enough and we would like to have those vectors stored at the moment of storing the corresponding data, then another approach should be taken.
+Instead of the script, the logic of creating the embedding should be baked into the application logic itself.
+When the data is updated/inserted into the database, the application should also create a vector and store it.
+This approach certainly has advantages, like the data could be searched semantically right away, but the caveat is that since we're introducing the external dependency (embedding model), it may slow down the modification operation or even prevent them from happening.
+There are, of course, workarounds for those problems, but with the cost of higher complexity of the entire system and slowing down the process of embedding.
+As always, each solution has its own tradeoffs.

-The last solution could be to use the [pgai](https://github.com/timescale/pgai) exention for PostgreSQL.
-It enables to create and synchronize vector embeddings directly in PostgreSQL instance.
+The last solution could be to use the [pgai](https://github.com/timescale/pgai) extension for PostgreSQL.
+It enables you to create and synchronize vector embeddings directly in the PostgreSQL instance.
 You don't need to add any logic to the app or create complicated scripts to periodically update the entire database.
-With a simple cofiguration all of that could be achieved inside PostgreSQL.
-This way we weight-in the logic from an app to the database, which in some cases could be good solution but in some it may bad because it makes the entire data flow less explicit.
+With a simple configuration, all of that could be achieved inside PostgreSQL.
+This way, we move the logic from the app to the database, which in some cases could be a good solution, but in others it may be bad because it makes the entire data flow less explicit.

 ## Summary

 ## References

 * książk ai engineering

 * https://www.datacamp.com/tutorial/introduction-to-text-embeddings-with-the-open-ai-api?dc_referrer=https%3A%2F%2Fcommunity.openai.com%2F
   * podstawy czym jest embedding, czym sa vectory